AFanthomme/ManifoldsSupportRNI/README.md

 # Rerunning the experiments:

 Only GPU machines are supported.
-We encourage either running the code locally (will require CUDA binaries and CUDA Docker toolkit on the host machine, see https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html for installation instructions), or via Google Cloud where we make a built image available:
+We encourage running the code locally or in the cloud (will require CUDA binaries and CUDA Docker toolkit on the host machine, see https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html for installation instructions).
 After cloning the repository on your chosen machine, please use:
 ```
 bash run.sh python setup.py